-All registrations are due by 3rd March 2019.
+All registrations are due by Sunday 1st March to be eligible for the early bird discount.
 Any late registrations will be placed on a waiting list and will only be accepted at the club’s discretion, pending there is space in a team.
 Registrations for teams in the Under 12 age group and older will likely close earlier once teams have reached capacity.
 Please register early to avoid disappointment!

 Take a look at our STEP BY STEP GUIDE FOR REGISTERING.

-*Previous registration fees have been inclusive of GST.
+*Previous registration fees have also been inclusive of GST.

 The total fee amount is to be paid at time of registration.
 Important: please see the information below re Active Kids.

 Our fees compare very favourably with those of other football clubs in the local area.

 Over 70% of registration fees are paid directly to the Northern Suburbs Football Association (NSFA) to cover player registration, insurance and ground hire.
 NSFA fees levied on clubs increase as players get older due to increased insurance and the allocation of field hire costs and this is reflected by the slightly higher registration fees for the older age groups.